-For comparison, Hogzilla, the giant pig from Georgia that made rounds back in 2004, weighed in at only 794 pounds and had a shoulder height of three feet, three inches.
+For comparison, "Hogzilla," the giant pig from Georgia that made its rounds back in 2004, weighed in at only 794 pounds and had a shoulder height of 3 feet, 3 inches.
 It was huge for the United States, but parts of Europe and Asia have boars even bigger.

 As you can see, this Russian hog is huge.

-As we all know, the problem with the Internet is that photos can be photoshopped.
-Is this photo and story real?
-We can't 100 percent say for sure.
+As we all know, the problem with the Internet is that photos can be doctored.
+Is this story legitimate?
+We can't be 100-percent sure.
 Considering it came from Russia, with little other evidence than these photos, we just don't know.

 This is where you come in.
 Have you ever heard anything about this?
 Help us find out if this is in fact a real pig!

-However, one thing to keep in mind, they say a picture is worth a thousand words, and in this case, that might be all we have.
+However, one thing to keep in mind, they say a picture is worth 1,000 words, and in this case, that might be all we have.